PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 use PrestaShop\PrestaShop\Core\ConfigurationInterface;

 /**
- * Configuration is used to save data to configuration table and retrieve from it */ final class DemoConfigurationTextDataConfiguration implements DataConfigurationInterface {
+ * Configuration is used to save data to configuration table and retrieve from it.
+ */
+final class DemoConfigurationTextDataConfiguration implements DataConfigurationInterface {